Tiam-Abderezai/GraphQL/README.md

 # GraphQL
-App demonstrates use of GraphQL via Kotlin-Appollo
+App demonstrates use of GraphQL via Kotlin-Apollo